sangmlee76/reading-notes/class-01.md

 ```
 <!DOCTYPE html>
 ```

 + Comments in html - notes/documentation for organization - not executed as code:
 ```
 <!-- comment -->
 ```

 + ID attribute - used to uniquely (cannot be used elsewhere within the html doc) id an element:
 ```
 <p id="id name"></p>
 ```

-+ Class attribute - used for idnetifying several elements:
++ Class attribute - used for identifying several elements:
 ```
 <p class="business"></p> or <p class="business size"></p> (for multiple class designation)
 ```

 + Block elements - elements that *start on a new line* in the browser window:
 ```
 <h1>, <p>, <ul>, and <li>
 ```

 + Inline elements - elements that appear to continue on the same line as their neighboring elemments:
 ```
 <a>, <b>, <em>, and <img>
 ```

 + Grouping text and elements (block):
 ```
 <div>
 ```

 + Grouping text and elements (inline):
 ```
 <span>
 ```

 + Iframe - inserting a window of specific content in your webpage (e.g. google maps):
 ```
 <iframe